ericmhanson/dad-jokeline/README.md

+# Dad Jokeline

+This application is meant to be a site for all dads to come when the inevitable moment arrives to land those coveted DAD jokes.
+You will be able to display a random joke based on the type of joke as well as post your own jokes to the Father Forum.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).